Staffing Agreement

 3. YWAM Sendai Vision

 Staff are expected to fully embrace YWAM Sendai's Vision to become a mission hub for the whole Tohoku region.
 We feel that God has called YWAM Sendai to become a healthy and vibrant YWAM / UofN training centre, established specifically in order to multiply ministries throughout Sendai city and the whole Tohoku region.
 We want to see Japanese or Japanese-English training schools designed to equip people to reach the Japanese people specifically, and giving them practical experience in reaching the Japanese in Sendai through various ministries.
-The cornerstone school we are establishing is the DTS.
-Once this is established, we desire to run secondary schools to better equip people, including the Japanese.
-As we are a pioneering team, we expect all Sendai YWAMers to be an active part of establishing our DTS.
-Once we grow in number as a Staff team, this expectation will be removed and Circles will be established that focus on specific ministries or schools.

 4. Pay, Benefits, Insurance, & Pension